rahul-jha-official/Data-Structures-Algorithms/bit-manipulation/README.md

     }
 }
 ```
+### Problem 2

-**Problem 2:<br>Given a real number between 0 and 1 (e.g., 0.72) that is passed in as double , return the Binary representaion.
+**Given a real number between 0 and 1 (e.g., 0.72) that is passed in as double , return the Binary representaion.
 If number cannot be represented accurately in binary with at most 32 characters, return 'ERROR'**

 <ins>**Way 1**</ins>
 ```cs